jijihohococo/ichi-orm/README.md

 ```

-And then you can create the model in your commandline
+You can then create a model from the command line:

 ```php